-At least 17 dead in India railway bridge collapse
+India bridge collapse: At least 26 killed at construction site

 Accidents on these kinds of construction sites are not uncommon in India.

-In October last year, more than 140 people were killed in Gujarat when a pedestrian suspension bridge collapsed in India's western state of Gujarat.
+In October last year, more than 140 people were killed when a pedestrian suspension bridge collapsed in India's western state of Gujarat.